bavc/qctools/README.md

 playback filters
 =======
 The QCTools preview window is intended as an analytical playback environent that allows the user to review video through multiple filters simultaneously.
-The playback window includes two viewing windows which may be set to different combinations of [filters] (http://htmlpreview.github.io/?https://github.com/bavc/qctools/blob/master/Source/Resource/Help/Playback%20Filters/Playback%20Filters.html).
+The playback window includes two viewing windows which may be set to different combinations of [filters](http://bavc.github.io/qctools/playback_filters.html).

 reading a qctools document
 =======